NoroffFEU/development-platforms/src/content/docs/frameworks/swiftui/swiftui-case-study.md

 _AppKit_

 AppKit is the framework used for building macOS applications.
-It’s a collection of tools and components that help developers create the user interface for desktop applications—things like buttons, menus, and windows.
+It’s a collection of tools and components that help developers create the user interface for desktop application-stuff like buttons, menus, and windows.
 SwiftUI can integrate with AppKit by using NSViewRepresentable and NSViewControllerRepresentable to include AppKit components inside a SwiftUI layout.
 This means that if there’s something specific that SwiftUI can't do on its own, you can still use AppKit features to complete your app.

 _UIKit_

 UIKit is the framework used for building apps for iOS and iPadOS.
 It provides all the basic building blocks for creating apps on iPhones and iPads, like buttons, labels, lists, and more.
 SwiftUI can use UIViewRepresentable and UIViewControllerRepresentable to bring UIKit views and controllers into a SwiftUI app.
-This is really useful if you have older UIKit code or if there are certain features that SwiftUI doesn’t have yet but UIKit does.
+This is really useful if you have older UIKit code or if there are certain features that SwiftUI doesn’t have yet - but UIKit does.

 _WatchKit_